 One of the first questions we get asked when consulting with a new client on their requirements is “How big should we build our pool?”.
 Or, we also often hear, “I want a ten metre by five metre pool” (because 10m x 5m is the most common size for rectangular domestic pools).
-It really is an open-ended question, as it is dependent on many factors, and more often than not, customers are looking for guidance on issues such as this.
-Therefore, by way of guidance, we would suggest the following list of questions to ask yourself which will guide the size, shape and profile of the pool that will actually best suit your needs and desires.
+It really is an open-ended question, as it is dependent on many factors, and customers are frequently looking for help with these decisions.

 - How much do we want to pay to run our pool?

 - How do we want to use our pool?

 - How tall (or small!) are the people who are going to be using the pool?